cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

 title="Paging through BnF Ms. Fr.
 640"\>\</iframe\>\</div\>\<script
 src="[<u>https://player.vimeo.com/api/player.js</u>](https://urldefense.com/v3/__https://player.vimeo.com/api/player.js__;!!BDUfV1Et5lrpZQ!SVU2_rtxuVHG8S4I3EWMBCR8tygi1_B90KAlPdUq66nl3_wgn_wOrvT1lZE4-KcKxoioo0t511uiOVRzuKJrf1y7DQ$)"\>\</script\>

-4. Above is an interactive storymap that walks through Toulouse as mentioned in the manuscript.
+4. Below is an interactive storymap that walks through Toulouse as mentioned in the manuscript.
 As you look through the different locations, what can you infer about Toulouse's cultural and historical context?
 Why is the cultural and historical context of the city important in understanding the manuscript?
-(Located under storymap)

 ![IMAGE](/images/media-riddle/image21.png)